lprashant-94/deep-learning/README.md

   - Initializer: kernel and bias initial values.
 - All keras layers: https://keras.io/layers/core/ I will focus on only some of them: Dense, Flatten, Dropouts

+# Day4:
+- Learnt concept of epoch and its effect and training.
+- Try regression example for fuel efficiency.

 # Next Day Plan:
 - Take other example
 - Create script to try combinaations of units and activation functions. tabular result of each ones accuracy.